National Aeronautics and Space Administration Disclosure Guidance

 What to disclose

-PIs and Co-PIs must provide all ongoing and pending projects and proposals (regardless of salary support) in which they are performing or will perform any part of the work.
-Co-Is proposing to spend 10% or more of their time to the proposed effort must provide a list of ongoing and pending projects and proposals (regardless of salary support) that require a significant share (more than 10%) of their time.
+Make every effort to disclose all current and pending to the best of your knowledge.
 Proposals do not need to include the current proposal on the list of pending proposals unless submitted to another funding opportunity (NASA or another sponsor).
 For those investigators for whom it is required (see above), the proposal shall provide the following information for each current and pending project:

 • Title of funded project or proposal title;